 The period immediately following release from secure care or custody “…has been identified as a window of opportunity during which young people may be committed to giving up offending (Bateman, Hazel and Wright, 2013).
 The shock of leaving custody, however, if not addressed, might tend to undermine that commitment, thereby reducing the prospects for desistance” (Bateman and Hazel, 2015, p.7).
 It is essential that the stress, disorientation and trauma this can bring are recognised and appropriate support is provided.
+Such post-sentence support is often referred to as throughcare (CYCJ, 2018).

 Statutory responsibilities of the local authority